natsuozawa/onedrive-update-detector/README.md

 APPLICATION_ID = corresponds to client_id, obtained from Azure Active Directory REDIRECT_URL = corresponds to redirect_uri, should be set to localhost:5000 for development with ngrok.
 APPLICATION_URL = url of the app (no paths) - eg. "https://123.jp.ngrok.io"
-CLIENT_SECRET = client secret registered in the Azure Active Directory.
+NOTIFICATION_URL = url of the app for webhooks to be notified to CLIENT_SECRET = client secret registered in the Azure Active Directory.
 ```